ansys/pysam-sysml2/doc/source/user_guide/api/create-conn.rst

 Use a connector
 ###############

-A connector is the interface between PySam SysML2 and the SysML V2 server.
+A connector is the interface between PySAM SysML2 and the SysML V2 server.

 .. note::